Expert Reviews – Murchison Falls NP

 4/5

-While the boat trip to the base of the magnificent falls at this park is touted as the best way to see them, in fact the falls are better viewed from on top.
-Roaring through a narrow cleft in the rock, it is the best waterfall I saw in East Africa.
-You can drive there or catch the boat and hike up.
-Another option would be to do a balloon safari which some lodges offer.
+While the boat trip to the base of the magnificent Murchison Falls is touted as the best way to see them, in fact the falls are better viewed from on top.
+Roaring through a narrow cleft in the rock, it is the best waterfall I’ve seen in East Africa.
+You can drive to the top of the falls, or catch the boat and hike up.

-Apart from the falls, there is plenty of wildlife to see, including four of the Big Five (no rhino).
-There are also a lot of antelope easily seen, including Uganda kob, hartebeest, duiker and bushbuck.
+Apart from the falls, there is plenty of wildlife, including four of the Big Five (no rhino).
+There are also a lot of antelope easily seen, including Uganda kob, hartebeest, oribi and bushbuck.
 And there are extensive driving tracks allowing you to explore large areas of the park.

 A decent array of accommodation in or near the park caters for most budgets.